davidsneighbour/hugo-head/README.md

 This is a GoHugo theme component that solves the old question "what tags belong into the `<head>` tag of my website.
 Set it up, configure it, forget it's there.
 This component adds a multitude of tags and is extensively configurable.

+If you want to independently of this module learn about all that is possible in the `<head>` tag then have a look at [htmlhead.dev](https://htmlhead.dev/)

 ## Installing

 First enable modules in your own repository: